-This story was published on 14 December 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 14 December 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 An expert advisory panel has handed a report to the Australian Government, outlining recommendations on how employment services can best assist job seekers and employers in the future.